 That’s where the politicians and the media had it wrong.

 Politicians and the media want you to trust our election system and Americans do deserve that.
 But the solution is to make our election system trustworthy, not just to claim that it is.
 The truth about our vote-counting process is that it is computerized, privatized, outsourced to a few corporations and, above all, unobservable.
 Which means that it is vulnerable to systemic fraud and it cannot prove or demonstrate that it is fraud-free.

 Our elections are not safe.
 Rigging is possible.
-Computerized vote counting, taking place in the pitch-dark of cyberspace, is an open invitation to manipulation and election theft, by outsiders and even more likely by insiders with easy access.
+Computerized vote counting, taking place in the pitch-dark of cyberspace, is open to manipulation and election theft by outsiders, including foreign state actors like Russia, and even more open to insiders with easy access.

 In thinking about our elections to come and how our votes are counted, there are some myths and facts we all should consider.
 As you read through the Myths and Facts below, judge for yourself how secure and worthy of trust our current election system is and how critical it is that we collectively take the necessary steps to fix it.

 If we trust ATMs with our money, we can trust computers to count our votes

 These two uses of computers are radically different.
 If an ATM “made a mistake” or was programmed to take your deposited check and add it to the account of someone else, you’d notice the missing check on your next bank statement.
 You’d go down to the bank and ask politely (or not) what had become of it.
 You’d know there was a problem, and so would everyone else who was being scammed.
 This deters banks and their employees from trying to steal your money.

 Any “broken” ATM would quickly be discovered and fixed.